 My Role

-I joined the team as Creative Director/Lead product designer, where I applied an iterative approach to defining the brand design, product experience, and design.
+I joined the team as Creative Director/Lead Product Designer, where I applied an iterative approach to defining the brand design, product experience, and design.
 The team collaborated and successfully launched multiple iterations of the desktop platform with native iOS behaviors and, eventually, an iPhone app.

-Jux started as a social site builder, but the product lacked a completion rate, with a stagnant growth of 26k in memberships in its fifth year.
-A push to revamp the existing product as there was a push to increase membership.
+Jux started as a social site builder, but the product lacked a completion rate, with a stagnant growth of 26k in memberships in its fifth year—a push to revamp the existing product as there was a push to increase membership.
 After observing user creations, taking inventory of online resources, user support materials, competitive research, and speaking with team members, we focused on identifying the core problems.

 1. Lack of inspirational or instructional content for Jux's galleries and social channels.

-3. Users were primarily interested in the instant gratification of the fastest creating component modules.
+3. Users were primarily interested in the instant gratification of the fastest-creating component modules.

-Solution to Keep it Simple
+A solution to Keep it Simple

 While the initial product had some flaws, Jux continued to be a platform for user-generated content.
-The product experience needed to be simplified, with limited customization features that would allow users to create instantaneously.
+The product experience needed to be simplified, with limited customization features allowing users to create instantaneously.
 This construct led to the development of "Blockquote," a meme-inspired post.
 The team designed and implemented six additional ways for users to create content.
 They included pictures, slideshows, countdowns, articles, Location (Google Map API), and videos (YouTube + Vimeo).

 Tools for Creation

-The UI was reduced into collapsible and draggable tool palettes allowing for an unobstructed creation while retaining the cinematic experience.
+The UI was reduced into collapsible and draggable tool palettes, allowing for an unobstructed creation while retaining the cinematic experience.
 The palette offered pre-sets of fonts and styles, making it easier for users to create more inspirational content.

 Design Theme

-The new product experience needed a front page gallery to showcase user creations.
+The new product experience needed a front-page gallery to showcase user creations.
 Since each post had some editorial design quality, the analogy of a magazine stand or poster wall was a perfect inspiration to create the user gallery.

 Single Gallery + Multi Galleries

-The Post Launch Problem
+The post-launch Problem

 Solution: Smart Layouts